Thue's Fundamentaltheorem, II: Further Refinements and Examples

 \section{Introduction}

 In earlier papers \cite{Chen1, CV, LPV, TVW}, several authors have used Thue's Fundamentaltheorem to completely solve several families of Thue equations and inequalities.

-More recently in \cite{Vout2}, we have simplified the statement of Thue's Fundamentaltheorem and investigated the conditions under which it yields effective irrationality measures for algebraic numbers.
+In \cite{Vout2, Vout3}, we simplified the statement of Thue's Fundamentaltheorem and investigated the conditions under which it yields effective irrationality measures for algebraic numbers.

-In a forthcoming paper, for each positive integer $n \geq 3$, we identify families of algebraic numbers of degree $n$ for which Thue's Fundamentaltheorem provides effective irrationality measures that are improvements over Liouville's bound.

-The purpose of this paper is to consider other examples.
+In those papers, we attempted to simplify our statements by restricting $d$ defined there to be a rational integer.
+However, this results in the need for the quantities $g_{4}$ and $g_{5}$ in the definition of $g$ when the base field is $\bbQ$ (see Corollary~3.7 of \cite{Vout3}).
+Furthermore, the results are sometimes weaker than they need to be.
+By allowing $d$ to be the square root of rational integer, we can both simplify and strengthen our previous results.

+We use this new result to consider new examples as well.
 In particular, roots of the polynomial

-where $n \geq 4$ is a positive integer and $t$ is a negative integer (since $F_{n,t}(x)$ is divisible by $x$ for odd $n$, we exclude $n=3$ as the roots are quadratic in this case).
+where $n \geq 4$ is a positive integer and $t$ is a negative integer.

-It turns out that one can find such examples (outside of the above-mentioned families) for many different choices of the $\gamma_{1}$ and $\gamma_{2}$ in Proposition~\ref{prop:gen-hypg} below.
-Typically, as here, we find that for fixed $\gamma_{1}$ and $\gamma_{2}$, there are infinitely many such examples of degree $3$ and $4$ over $\bQ$ and sometimes some additional ones of higher degree.
+One can find such examples for many different choices of $\eta$ in Theorem~\ref{thm:gen-hypg1} below.
+Typically, we find that for fixed $\eta$, there are infinitely many such examples with $n \leq 6$ and sometimes some additional ones for larger $n$ too.
+The choice of $\eta$ here (essentially $\sqrt{t}$) is unusual since for $n=6$, there are no such examples.

-We structure this paper as follows.
-In Section~2, we present our results.
-Section~3 contains the preliminary results and lemmas that are required to prove our theorems.
-Sections~4 and 5 contain the proofs of Theorem~\ref{thm:n4gen} and \ref{thm:n5gen}, respectively.
-In Section~6, we discuss larger values of $n$, including the case of $n=6$ where $\kappa$ approaches $3$ (the Liouville irrationality measure), but from above, so we ``just miss" obtaining more new results.
-Finally, Sections~7--10 contain the proofs of Theorems~\ref{thm:n7t19} through \ref{thm:n13t7}.